-You’ve probably heard of the fight or flight response that we have when reacting to a stress.
-We see something which causes us to have stress, and our bodies prepare to either run away or to fight.
-We release adrenaline and cortisol, which floods the body in preparation to appropriately react.
+You’ve probably heard of the fight-or-flight response that we have when reacting to stress.
+We see something that causes us to have stress, and our bodies prepare to either run away or fight.
+We release adrenaline and cortisol, which flood the body in preparation to appropriately react.
 Once the event is over, and we’re either savoring the mammoth steaks or cowering in a bush, the hormone levels drop, and everything returns to normal.

 Instead of being proactive and tackling money issues before they become problems, we let ourselves slip into the destructive cycle of fighting over money.
 These fights pop up because of two common issues:

 - There is an unexpected expense.
 This could be something big like having to replace the car to something small like going to a restaurant for lunch.
 Regardless of the size or the cause, it’s an expense that you weren’t prepared for, and you’re not prepared to discuss how to deal with it.
 One spouse holds it in reserve and then beats the other spouse over it: “You…did…not…need…that…183 inches…#$*$#*$*#…TV!!!”

 - There is a disagreement over needs and wants.
 Monkey Brain likes to disguise wants as needs: “NEED 183” TV!”
 The problem is that once we’ve told ourselves we need something, then it’s really hard for us to back down off of that perch and realize that it’s simply a want.
 We find it hard to come to grips with the difference because of fear.
 We fear that if we really acknowledge what our true needs are (food, water, shelter), then we’ll lose some of the things that we really want (183” TV).
 So, we let Monkey Brain convince us that our wants are needs when they really aren’t.

 How can you make sure that you and your spouse are on the same page when it comes to finances?